karatelabs/karate/karate-robot/README.md

 ```

 This may result in a few large JAR files getting downloaded by default because of the [`javacpp-presets`](https://github.com/bytedeco/javacpp-presets) dependency.
 But you can narrow down to what is sufficient for your OS by [following these instructions](https://github.com/bytedeco/javacpp-presets/wiki/Reducing-the-Number-of-Dependencies).

+## Debugging
+This is one of the highlights of Karate's capabilities.
+You can see a video of it in action [here](https://twitter.com/ptrthomas/status/1261183808985948160).

+Refer to the documentation on how to set it up and use it: [Karate Robot Windows Install Guide](https://github.com/intuit/karate/wiki/Karate-Robot-Windows-Install-Guide#install-visual-studio-code).

 ## `robot`
 Karate Robot is designed to only activate when you use the `robot` keyword, and if the `karate-robot` Java / JAR dependency is present in the project classpath.